Retail Food Safety

 Note: Plans cannot be approved without submission of these items.

-Allow for two weeks for plan review.
+Allow two weeks for plan review.

 The plan review application includes instructions for what must be included for review.
 Missing information will delay the plan review process.